prettydiff/share-file-systems/readme.md

 ## Purpose
 The end state is to offer a cross-OS private one-to-many online relationship that shares media, messaging, and file system access with end-to-end encryption from the browser.

-This application seeks to be inherently private which disallows information broadcasts such as unrestricted Facebook updates or Twitter posts.  *Privacy should be thought of as sharing with persons specifically identified prior, opposed to publishing to anonymous users.*
+This application seeks to be inherently private which disallows information broadcasts such as unrestricted Facebook updates or Twitter posts.  *Privacy should be thought of as sharing restricted to persons specifically identified prior, opposed to publishing to anonymous users, without any third party access.*

 ## Status
 This application is currently in early development in an largely experimental state, so use at your own risk.